On February 25, international and supportive Israelis joined 500 Palestinians protesting in Hebron’s Old City.

 His latest writing will be discussed.

-Posted by Stephen Lendman on Feb 29 2012, With 0 Reads, Filed under Israel, Middle East, Palestine.
+Posted by Stephen Lendman on February 29, 2012, With 667 Reads Filed under Middle East.
 You can follow any responses to this entry through the RSS 2.0.
-Both comments and pings are currently closed.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.